MonoidMusician/blog/sources/oop.md

 “Method” means nothing, it basically just means “an object was involved in this function and I arbitrarily decided which based on where it was convenient to put the code / what source code I happened to be in control of”

-FP teaches us that the only things that matter are: the shape of data we choose to work with, i.e. (G)ADTs and a few effectful and/or mutable constructs as a treat, and the structure of plain old functions
+FP teaches us that the only things that matter are: the shape of data we choose to work with, [i.e.]{t=} (G)ADTs and a few effectful and/or mutable constructs as a treat, and the structure of plain old functions

 that’s it